sagemath/sage/src/doc/en/reference/references/index.rst

              293-311 (1987).
              :doi:`10.1007/BF00337892`

 ..
+[Kudo2017] Momonari Kudo, "Analysis of an algorithm to compute the cohomology
+              groups of coherent sheaves and its applications", Japan Journal of Industrial and Applied Mathematics 34 (2017), 1--40.

+..
 [Kuh1987] \W. Kühnel, "Minimal triangulations of Kummer varieties",
              Abh.
 Math.
 Sem.
 Univ.
 Hamburg 57 (1987), 7-20.